 Communication should be spot on.
 Be sure each staff member has a walkie-talkie, so personnel not within hearing distance can stay in contact without leaving their area of duty.
 If you hire a professional security detail, be sure they communicate back and forth with your own staff.
 Company staff and third-party security details tend to not communicate.
 The former should report all suspicious activity to the security team and refrain from direct confrontations.

-Events can generate a lot of revenue and branding for your company.
+Events general a lot of ROI for planners, companies, and venues.
 However, with any live public gathering, there is always the risk of something going seriously wrong.
 You and your team have to be prepared to respond at a moment’s notice.
 An organized and safe event ensures everyone leaves happy.

 Dan McCarthy is an Event Manager at Venueseeker, an event management company based in the UK.
 Dan has 6 years of event project management under his belt.
 He has worked on many successful events, and currently, he shares his knowledge by writing on the company blog.
 Follow him on Twitter @DanCarthy2.